Growing Romanesco Broccoli | How to Grow Roman Cauliflower

 Pruning

-Typically, pruning is not necessary for the veggie, but you should regularly get rid of any diseased or damaged stems before they can cause any harm to the whole plant.
+Typically, pruning is not necessary for this vegetable, but you should regularly get rid of any diseased or damaged plant parts before they can cause any harm to the whole plant.

 Pests and Diseases

-Romanesco broccoli is prone to cutworms, cabbage loopers, and cabbage worms.
-Use a strong jet of water to get rid of them.
+Romanesco broccoli is prone to pests that affect cauliflower and broccoli.
+Keep an eye on pests like cutworms, cabbage loopers, and cabbage worms.
+If you see them, use a strong jet of water to get rid of them, or try insecticidal soap or neem oil as these are organic solutions.

-In diseases, lookout for clubroot and downy mildew.
+In diseases, be on a lookout for clubroot and downy mildew.
 Pick disease-resistant varieties and provide proper air circulation between plants.

 Find out the best broccoli varieties here